-A far-West study in nomenclature is given by the Sult Lake Tribunc.
+A far-West study in nomenclature is given by the Salt Lake Tribune.
 A stranger asks a miner why a series of nineteen claims have the name of "Tim Finnegan."
-The reply, in the vernacular, explains the phenomenon: stranger, it was at Pressott, an' me an Tuscan Jake was playing a game of curock, jes' for the drinks, you know, when in comes one of them crazy, bloodthirsty cloodhounds that turns loose in mining camps sometimes, ripped out his six-shooter and shot the barkeeper dead; then, turning on me an' Tuscan Jake, Now, either of you move an inch an' I'll blow the top of your heads off!'
+The reply, in the vernacu-lar, explains the phenomenon: "Well. lar, explains the phenomenon: "Well, stranger, it was at Pressott, an' me an' Tuscan Jake was playing a game of cursock, jes' for the drinks, you know, when in comes one of them crazy, bloodthirsty bloodhounds that turns loose in mining camps sometimes, ripped out his six-shooter and shot the barkeeper dead; then, turning on me an' Tuscan Jake, said: 'Now, either of you move an inch an' I'll blow the top of your heads off!'
 We knowd he'd do it.
 There was the barkeeper dead, an' thar was the pistol pointed right at us.
-It was fearful; we larsn't take a full breath.
-Jake's feeln's worked on him so powerfully that he couldn't keep still; he hitched round a little.
-Quick as lightning a bullet laid him at my feet.
+It was fearful; we darsn't take a full breath.
+Jake's feelin's worked on him so powerfully that he couldn't keep still; he hitched round a little.
+Quick as lightning a bullet hald him at my feet.
 The sweat stood on my face like cobblestones.
 I even wished he would shoot me an' have it over with.
-Jes' then a pistol flashed behind the wild beast, an he fell dead in his boots.
-Tim Finnegan had got too much whisky early in the evenin', an' stretched out on some barrels in the corner an' went to sleep.
-The shots that killed the barkeeper an' Jake waked him; an' bein' sobered by his nap, he, unbeknownst to me an' the murderer, easily an' gradually drew his pistol an' sent the bloodhound to kingdom come.
+Jes' then a pistol flashed behind the wild beast, an' he fell dead in his boots.
+Tim Finnegan had got too much whisky early in the evenin', an' stretched out on some barrels in corner an' went to sleep.
+The shots that killed the barkeeper an' Jake waked him; an' bein' sobered by his nap, he, unbeknownst to me an' the murderer. easily an' gradually drew his pistol an' sent the bloodhound to kingdom come.
 I hugged an' kissed Tim, an' I've named the claims after him; an' if I die before my wife-Tim's a bachelor-I want her to be named Mrs. Tim Finnegan.

-Words of Wisdom,
+Words of Wisdom.

 Surely half the world must be blindthey can see nothing unless it glitters.

-He who gives up the smallest part of a secret has the rest no longer in his power.

-It is not what you have in your chest, but what you have in your heart, that makes you rich.
+He who gives up the smallest part of a secret has the rest no longer in his It is not what you have in your chest, but what you have in your heart, that makes you rich, he refuses to take any revenge at all.
+It may serve as a comfort to us in all our calamities and afflictions that he that loses anything and gets wisdom by ,\ it is a gainer by the loss, It is when our budding hopes are nipped beyond recovery by some rough wind that we are the most disposed to picture to ourselves what flowers they might have borne if they had flourished

-The word knowledge, strictly em-ployed, implies three things, viz., truth, proof and conviction.
+The word knowledge, strictly employed, implies three things, viz., truth, proof and conviction.

 There is nothing lower than hypocrisy.
 To profess friendship and act enmity is a sure proof of total depravity.
-The best kind of revenge is that which s taken by him who is so generous that he refuses to take any revenge at all.
-It may serve as a comfort to us in all our calamities and afflictions that he that loses anything and gets wisdom by it is a gainer by the loss.
+The best kind of revenge is that which is taken by him who is so generous that